 While still living in Brazil, Vitor worked as an accordionist and pianist in the Choro, Samba, Forró and Jazz scenes, sharing the stage with masters like Paulo Moura, Zé da Velha, Elza Soares, and Emílio Santiago.
 From 2008 through 2011 he was part of legendary singer Maria Bethânia’s band.
 During this time, they recorded two albums, produced a DVD and toured the world.

 Now residing in New York City, Vitor is a frequent resident on the stages of Jazz at Lincoln Center, The Jazz Standard, and the Jazz Gallery.
 He both leads his own projects and collaborates with figures in the New York scene such as Anat Cohen, Vinícius Cantuária, Anthony Wilson, and Cyro Baptista.
 Vitor keeps his choro chops honed by working regularly with the Regional de NY, one of the top choro groups in the US.
-He taught at Choro Camp New England in 2019, to rave reviews.
+He taught at our first two editions of Choro Camp New England and we’re thrilled to have him back.

 With Regional de NY – Mistura e Manda